fanqingsong/machine_learning_system_realtime/README.md

 > This project is a full stack Django/React/Redux/Celery/Spark app that uses token based authentication with Knox.

-> Then I add Machine Learning features for demostrate the full workflow of the data mining, including the four stage corresponding to four pages:
+> Then I add Machine Learning features for demostrating the full workflow of the data mining, including the four stage corresponding to four pages:
 > - data management
 > - data explore
 > - model train